MaxHalford/sorobn/README.md

 This is an unambitious Python library for working with [Bayesian networks](https://www.wikiwand.com/en/Bayesian_network).
 For serious usage, you should probably be using a more established project, such as [pomegranate](https://pomegranate.readthedocs.io/en/latest/), [PyMC](https://docs.pymc.io/), [Stan](https://mc-stan.org/), [Edward](http://edwardlib.org/), and [Pyro](https://pyro.ai/).

 The main goal of this project is to be used for educational purposes.
 As such, more emphasis is put on tidyness and conciseness than on performance.
-Nonetheless, it is reasonably efficient and should be able to satisfy most usecases.
+Libraries such as pomegranate are wonderful, but they literally contain several thousand lines of code, at the detriment of simplicity and ease of comprehension.
+Nonetheless, `hedgehog` is reasonably efficient and should be able to satisfy most usecases in a timely manner.

 ## Table of contents